 We began by asking respondents to identify their biggest challenges.
-These stumbling blocks cause the greatest concern, as they believe they have the greatest impact on their organization’s ability to deliver on-brand experiences.
+These stumbling blocks cause the greatest concern, as they believe they have the greatest impact on their organisation’s ability to deliver on-brand experiences.

-For a clear majority, these problems exist at an organizational level.
-Budget and resource pressures topped the list at 65 percent, followed by competing internal priorities at 58 percent, and the culture of the organization itself causing the most concern for 51 percent.
+For a clear majority, these problems exist at an organisational level.
+Budget and resource pressures topped the list at 65 percent, followed by competing internal priorities at 58 percent, and the culture of the organisation itself causing the most concern for 51 percent.

 2. Get the Board On-Board with Brand

 Only 37 percent of marketers believe that the most senior levels regularly discuss brand performance, which goes some way toward explaining why decisions on resources, priorities and culture fall short of brand.

 However, while it may not be a regular topic in the boardroom, almost two thirds of respondents feel their senior leaders do acknowledge brand as an important organisation-wide concern.
 So the C-Suite recognises brand, but does not prioritise it.